Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 5830 should in theory be much better than the GeForce 8800 GTS (G92) overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 5830 should be much faster than the GeForce 8800 GTS (G92) in general. (explain)

-Texel RateThe Radeon HD 5830 will be just a bit (approximately 8%) better at anisotropic filtering than the GeForce 8800 GTS (G92). (explain)
+Texel RateThe Radeon HD 5830 is a bit (about 8%) faster with regards to texture filtering than the GeForce 8800 GTS (G92). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison